-- There are two midterm exams and one in-class final for this course.
-All exams will be multiple-choice.
-Anything covered in lectures or assigned readings is fair game for exams. - All exams (midterms and final) will be held in the classroom during the regular class period. - You must bring a #2 pencil to all exams. - In the event that a genuine, serious emergency prevents you from taking an exam, it is your responsibility to notify me as soon as you can: before the exam if at all possible; otherwise within 24 hours.
+- There are two midterm exams and one final for this course.
+All exams will be multiplechoice.
+Anything covered in lectures or assigned readings is fair game for exams. - Both midterms will be held in the classroom during the regular class period. - The final exam will be on Friday of finals week at 8:00 am in the regular classroom.
+An alternative final will be offered the last day of class (March 10). - You must bring a #2 pencil to all exams. - In the event that a genuine, serious emergency prevents you from taking an exam, it is your responsibility to notify me as soon as you can: before the exam if at all possible; otherwise within 24 hours. - You must provide written, verifiable documentation of your emergency.
+To protect your privacy, you are not required to give me the details of your emergency: you may provide documentation to Student Affairs, and if they tell me you had a legitimate and documented emergency I will take their word for it.
+Their phone number is 541.346.1137, or see <http://studentaffairs.uoregon.edu>